p-ranav/tabulate/README.md

 }
 ```

-Here's mario colored using `tabulate` on a `16x30` grid.
+Here's Mario, constructed using `tabulate` on a `16x30` grid.
 You can check out the source for this table [here](https://github.com/p-ranav/tabulate/blob/master/samples/mario.cpp).

 <p align="center">
   <img width="400" src="img/mario.png"/>